 Using these custom plans is what needed to happen to keep pushing forward.

-You're bound to have some of those post-vacation blues after you leave Vermont Golf School.
+The Gift that Keeps Giving You're bound to have some of those post-vacation blues after you leave Vermont Golf School.
 But, there's some joy to be had knowing you're coming out a better golfer with plenty of things to work on while you maintain that momentum.

 When you work with professionals at these places, you are given analysis of your swing and lessons, as well as drills to work on.
 These two pieces are what you need to focus on to make the most of your trip.